What is your succession plan?

 Once you’ve tackled the big picture questions, your next step is to seek planning advice from professionals.
 This should involve your lawyer, accountant, and business advisers, and include wealth management.
-At the same time, you’ll be able to start coaching your predecessor and training your employees for a smooth transition when you do leave.
+At the same time, you’ll be able to start coaching your successor and training your employees for a smooth transition when you do leave.

 Tips for successful succession planning

 Most entrepreneurs find it daunting to think about everything they’ll need to do before they can leave the company they’ve worked so hard to build.
 It takes time to create a useful, well thought out succession plan.
 So start early, and don’t rush the process.

 One of the most important elements of succession planning is clear and timely communication.
 Be sure to keep key stakeholders, business partners, employees, and family members involved in the planning process early and often.

 Set a reasonable timeline for the creation of your succession plan and try your best stick to it.
 Once you have a plan in place, schedule a review on a yearly basis.
 It’s always wise to have contingency plans in place in case any sudden life changes require an unexpected exit.

 Many business owners time an annual review of their business plan along with a review of their succession plan to ensure both are always up to date.

 Although it’s impossible to predict how long it might take for a small business to sell, a good guideline to keep in mind is two to five years.
 In addition to other professionals you’ll want to consult as you draft your succession plan, you may want to consider the services of a business broker.